 - -yb Yes to branching.
 Overrides the BranchWarn directive to allow you to lock a revision even if that will result in a branch upon check in.
 This option works in conjunction with the -1 option. - -ym Yes to multilock.
-If the MultiLock directive is in effect, this option will apply another lock without first prompting for confirmation. - -z Includes versioned files in subprojects.

-Example 1: The following example recursively gets all revisions in the Project1 project database that are associated with the version label Beta2 and copies the workfiles to the C:\John\Project1 directory based on the project structure.
+If the MultiLock directive is in effect, this option will apply another lock without first prompting for confirmation. - -z Includes versioned files in subprojects. - Examples Example 1: The following example recursively gets all revisions in the Project1 project database that are associated with the version label Beta2 and copies the workfiles to the C:\John\Project1 directory based on the project structure.

-'''

-pcli Get -prD:\PDBs\Project1 -aC:\John\Project1 -o -vBeta2 -z /
+pcli Get -prD:\PDBs\Project1 -aC:\John\Project1 -o -vBeta2 -z / or higher.
+These workfiles are then copied to the default workfile location as defined in the default workspace for the active user.

-'''